xrsheffield/website-1/content/events/new-members-event.md

 event_time: 6-8pm
 summary: A special Monday event for new members
 ---
-A special Monday event for new members
+A special Monday evening event for new members

 ### Where?